 July 2012 | Full Issue in PDF Format

-Clearly feeling the sting of the chromium-contaminated drug capsule scandal, China’s State Food and Drug Administration (SFDA) is proposing to draw up a “blacklist” of executives that oversee pharmaceutical companies in China found to produce substandard or counterfeit drugs.
+Backlash over chromium contamination in some drug capsules may hit devices, as China’s State Food and Drug Administration (SFDA) proposes to draw up a “blacklist” of executives who oversee companies in China found to produce substandard or counterfeit medical products.

 ePublishing :: CMS, Hosting & Web Development | © Copyright by FDAnewsAll rights reserved.
 Do not duplicate or redistribute in any form.